Game-management mode activated: Why Chelsea were happy with 0-0 Sevilla draw | Goal.com

 On Tuesday night, the much-maligned Jorginho was a vital cog for his team before being taken off early to rest ahead of an important trip to Manchester United after a run of improved displays.

-The Chelsea forward line, meanwhile, produced a mixed displa.
+The Chelsea forward line, meanwhile, produced a mixed display.
 Their typically energetic press was more subdued; the west Londoners sat in a low or mid-block allowing their Spanish rivals to hold possession.

 Out-passed but not overwhelmed, Chelsea were patient.
 They waited to break with speed on the counter as they had Timo Werner, Kai Havertz and Christian Pulisic in attack.